Mazars-Tech/AD_Miner/README.md

 # ADMiner #

-ADMiner is a an Active Directory a tool that leverages cypher queries to crunch data from the [BloodHound](https://github.com/BloodHoundAD/BloodHound) graph database (neo4j) and gives you a global overview of existing weaknesses through a web-based static report, including detailed listing, dynamic graphs, key indicators history, along with risk ratings.
+ADMiner is an Active Directory audit tool that leverages cypher queries to crunch data from the [BloodHound](https://github.com/BloodHoundAD/BloodHound) graph database (neo4j) and gives you a global overview of existing weaknesses through a web-based static report, including detailed listing, dynamic graphs, key indicators history, along with risk ratings.

 ![Main page](doc/img/main.gif)